larrybotha/testing-javascript/05-install-configure-and-script-cypress-for-javaScript-web-applications/README.md

    Using `is-ci`, `start-server-and-run`, `npm-run-all`, and separating our scripts we can simplify running our application and tests at the same time.

+6. Debug a test with Cypress

+   Because Cypress uses Chrome you can use dev tools to debug your tests.

+   To debug tests in Cypress, chain a `.then` that accepts a subject and returns it.
+Inside this statement you can place a `debugger` statement.

+   Cypress adds a `Cypress` object to the global object which can be used in tests to determine whether a file is being executed in the context of Cypress or not.